nyeholt/waratah/docs/en/002_integration.md

 Provides support for tag based `<select multiple>` fields.

+### Extra extras

+Galleries are a common component not found in the Design System.
+We provide a simple gallery frontend using Slick Lightbox.
+This enhanced gallery is enable in the gallery element itself.

+Enabling it will add CSS and JavaScript requirements from cdnjs.cloudflare.com

 ### Project extras

 Some projects require external libraries beyond those provided in this module.
 In this case you can add the following to your `mysite` directly: